This generation has a lot of questions. Jake has (some of) the answers.

 The first is the revolution Jake Sasseville has created in the television industry since launching his first TV show at the ripe age of 15.
 That initial launch and entrepreneurial ambition created ripples in the industry that continue to this day, as Jake continues to reinvent the art of television.

 The second revolution is within Jake himself.
 The book charts the massive successes and massive (and public) failures that made Jake who is he today.
 It’s about a spiritual journey through business and entertainment.
 And it’s a wild ride.

 A look at the back cover.

-Slightly Famous was edited by James McCrae.
+Slightly Famous was written with the help of James McCrae.